Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid

-The spin degeneracy is lifted by the $h$ and $h^{\prime}$ terms (Fig.~\ref{fig.splitting}).
-Energy levels of singlet-triplet hybridized modes depend on a competition between $h$ and $h'$ terms, which favor $\vec{\Phi}$ polarized within the $yz$ and $0x$ planes respectively.
-Both of them favor a perpendicular arrangment of $\vec{\Phi}^{\prime}$ and $\vec{\Phi}^{\prime\prime}$ in the respective planes.
-When a mass of the lowest hybridized mode becomes negative, the exciton undergoes a condensation.
-In the condensate phase with finite amplitude of $\vec{\Phi}$, the $\gamma(\vec{\Phi}'\cdot\vec{\Phi}'')^2$ term in the action competes with the exchange terms; the quartic term favors a parallel arrangement of $\vec{\Phi}'$ and $\vec{\Phi}''$, while the two exchange terms favor the perpendicular arrangements.
-The competition results in an acute angle between $\vec{\Phi}'$ and $\vec{\Phi}''$, which increases linearly in $h$ or $h'$ and changes its sign under sign changes of the exchange fields.
+The pseudospin degeneracy is lifted by the $h$ and $h^{\prime}$ terms (Fig.~\ref{fig.splitting}).
+Energy levels of the singlet-triplet hybridized modes depend on a competition between $h$ and $h'$, which favor $\vec{\Phi}$ polarized within the $yz$ and $0x$ planes respectively.
+When a mass of the lowest hybridized mode becomes negative, the excitons undergo condensation.
+In the condensate phase with finite amplitude of $\vec{\Phi}$, the term $\gamma(\vec{\Phi}'\cdot\vec{\Phi}'')^2$ in the action competes with the exchange terms; the quartic term favors a parallel arrangement of $\vec{\Phi}'$ and $\vec{\Phi}''$, while the two exchange terms favor a perpendicular arrangement.
+The competition results in a finite angle between $\vec{\Phi}'$ and $\vec{\Phi}''$.